triton-inference-server/onnxruntime_backend/README.md

 The Triton backend for the ONNX Runtime.

-Use cmake 3.14 or later to build and install in a local directory.
+Use a recent cmake to build and install in a local directory.

 ```
 $ mkdir build